Today's 5-Minute Tip of the Week ...

 Each buyer deserves our full attention.
 So apart form automatic emails that your shopping cart should send when someone orders, I recommend that if possible, you also send a follow-up personal thank you message that also contains an assurance you're available to help with any additional questions or queries.

 If you have a web commodity store that sells thousands of items per week, then sending personal thank you emails individually is certainly not possible, nor is that an activity which makes good use of your time.

-However, you can set up the next best thing: send a follow-up email system that automatically personalizes your thank you emails.
+However, you can set up the next best thing: send a follow-up email system that automatically personalises your thank you emails.

 Your thank you is still as valid as ever.
 The only difference is that with autoresponder software, you're able to say thank you to lots of people at the same time.

 Here, the same genuine appreciation is made evident through careful forethought and crafting of your thank you message.
-What's more, you're using robotic technology effectively and in a supremely human way.
+What's more, you are using robotic technology effectively and in a supremely human way.
 Why not?